4ndyZ/MAC-API/README.md

 # MAC-API
 This projects provides an easy to deploy API to lookup up MAC-Vendors using the MAC address or OUI.

 The API provides a fast webserver written in Golang as API endpoint.
-The service is getting the data from the offical IEEE MAC address assignment.
+The service is getting the data from the official IEEE MAC address assignment.

 ## Function
 The API provides two endpoints for requests.
 The first one `/v1/oui` provides information about Vendor OUIs.
 The seconds one `/v1/mac` provides information about a MAC address